Album: Piano Interpretations

 Grade: A

-The 19-year-old Wynton Kelly was a wunderkind who followed in the bebop blueprint of Bud Powell.
-Yet Kelly’s style of playing is more relaxed and less frenetic—more room to breathe, with greater emphasis on mood variations.
+In 1951, the 19-year-old Wynton Kelly was a terrific pianist who followed in the bebop blueprint of Bud Powell.
+Kelly’s style of playing is relaxed, and in the drum-bass-piano format of his debut LP, Piano Interpretations, he gives his arrangements plenty of room to breathe, with a strong emphasis on mood and melody.